liang-ma/BlackScholes_MonteCarlo/README.md

 ![$$P_{Call}=max\{S-K,0\}\\P_{put}=max\{K-S,0\}$$]

-where S is the stock price at the expiration date (estimated by the model above) and $K$ is the strike price.
+where S is the stock price at the expiration date (estimated by the model above) and K is the strike price.
 For the Asian option, we have:

 ![$$P_{Call}=max\{\frac{1}{T}\int_0^TSdt-K,0\}\\P_{put}=max\{K-\frac{1}{T}\int_0^TSdt,0\}$$]

-where ![$T$] is the time period (between now and the option expiration date) , S is the stock price at the expiration date, and $K$ is the strike price.
+where T is the time period (between now and the option expiration date) , S is the stock price at the expiration date, and K is the strike price.

 [option]: https://en.wikipedia.org/wiki/Option_style
 [exotic option]: https://en.wikipedia.org/wiki/Exotic_option